GMLC-TDC/HELICS/docs/user-guide/advanced_topics/orchestration.md

-# Orchestration
+# Orchestration on HPCs

-The goal of this guide is to show and guide you how to handle co-simulation orchestration.
-We will walk through using a specific tool ([merlin](https://github.com/LLNL/merlin)) that has tested with HELICS co-simulations.
-This is not the only tool that exist that has this capability and is not a requirement if all you want to achieve co-simulation orchestration.
-One advantage that Merlin has, is its ability to interface with HPC systems that have SLURM or Flux as their resource managers.
+The goal of this guide is to show and guide you how to handle co-simulation orchestration on high performance computers.
+We will walk through using a specific tool ([Merlin](https://github.com/LLNL/merlin)) that has been tested with HELICS co-simulations.
+This is not the only tool that exists that has this capability and is not a requirement for co-simulation orchestration.
+One advantage that Merlin has is its ability to interface with HPC systems that have [SLURM](https://slurm.schedmd.com/documentation.html) or [Flux](https://flux-framework.org/) as their resource managers.

 ## Definition of "Orchestration" in HELICS

-We will define the term "orchestration" within HELICS as workflow and deployment.
+We will define the term "orchestration" within HELICS as workflow and deployment in an HPC environment.
 This will allow users to define a co-simulation workflow they would like to execute and deploy the co-simulation either on their own machine or in an HPC environment.

-## What you will need
+## Orchestration with Merlin

-First you will need to build and install [merlin](https://github.com/LLNL/merlin).
-This guide will walk through a suggested co-simulation spec using merlin to launch a HELICS co-simulation.
-This is not a comprehensive guide on how to use merlin, but a guide to use merlin for HELICS co-simulation orchestration.
-For a full guide on how to use merlin, please refer to the merlin [tutorial](https://merlin.readthedocs.io/en/latest/tutorial.html).
+First you will need to build and install [Merlin](https://github.com/LLNL/merlin).
+This guide will walk through a suggested co-simulation spec using Merlin to launch a HELICS co-simulation.
+This is not a comprehensive guide on how to use Merlin, but a guide to use Merlin for HELICS co-simulation orchestration.
+For a full guide on how to use Merlin, please refer to the Merlin [tutorial](https://merlin.readthedocs.io/en/latest/tutorial.html).

-### Merlin

 Merlin is a distributed task queuing system, designed to allow complex HPC workflows to scale to large numbers of simulations.
-It is designed to make building, running, and processing large scale HPC workflows.
-It is not limited to HPC, it can also be setup on a single machine.
+It is designed to make building, running, and processing large scale HPC workflows manageable.
+It is not limited to HPC; it can also be set up on a single machine.

 Merlin translates a command-line focused workflow into discrete tasks